Leaf-Agriculture/docs/docs/user_management_endpoints.md

 ```

 #### Response
-A Leaf User with the id assigned to it.
+A Leaf User with the id assigned to it and it's credentials.

 ```json
 {